deconstructionalism/vimeo-enhanced-360-player/README.md

 - Show a loading image while the video is loading
 - Add a CSS class to body when a mobile browser is detected for easy styling
 - Emit custom events from players that can be listened to via JavaScript
+- Vimeo player instances can be accessed via a global variable

 ## Installation